RoboStack/robostack.github.io/docs/GettingStarted.md

     ```

     ```bash title="Additional dependencies for developing on windows"
-    # Install Visual Studio 2017 or 2019 with C++ support
+    # Install Visual Studio 2017, 2019 or 2022 with C++ support
     # see https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160

-    # Install the Visual Studio command prompt:
+    # Install the Visual Studio command prompt - if you use Visual Studio 2019:
     mamba install vs2019_win-64

+    # Install the Visual Studio command prompt - if you use Visual Studio 2022:
+    mamba install vs2022_win-64
     ```

 === "Micromamba"